IGLICT/DSG-Net/README.md

-# DSM-Net: Disentangled Structured Mesh Net for Controllable Generation of Fine Geometry
+# DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation

 ![Overview](./images/teaser3.jpg)
 **Figure 1.** Our deep generative network DSM-Net encodes 3D shapes with complex structure and fine geometry in a representation that leverages the synergy between geometry and structure, while disentangling these two aspects as much as possible.
 This enables novel modes of controllable generation for high-quality shapes.
 Left: results of disentangled interpolation.
 Here, the top left and bottom right chairs (highlighted with red rectangles) are the input shapes.
 The remaining chairs are generated automatically with our DSM-Net, where in each row, the `structure` of the shapes is interpolated while keeping the geometry unchanged, whereas in each column, the `geometry` is interpolated while retaining the structure.
 Right: shape generation results with complex structure and fine geometry details by our DSM-Net.
 We show close-up views in dashed yellow rectangles to highlight local details.